-Tutor businesses can be very convenient because their services make it easy to find tutors and understand the process, but understand this comes at a cost.
-These companies have to make money by taking their cut so the tutor will receive less than you are paying.
+Tutoring businesses can be very convenient because their services make it easy to find tutors and understand the process, but understand that this comes at a cost.
+These companies have to make money by taking their cut, so the tutor will receive less than what you are paying.
 This means a lower quality tutor for the price than if you hired them directly.
-Depending on your circumstance this can be an acceptable trade-off for convenience.
+Depending on your circumstances, this can be an acceptable trade-off for convenience.

 Private Math Tutors

 On the other hand, you can hire a private math tutor directly.